A. Overview of the Job Search Check-In Assignment

 You can also use the left-hand sidebar to access Create Assignment directly.

-On the Create Assignment screen, select Resume Assist to begin setting up your assignment.
+On the Create Assignment screen, select Job Search Check-In to begin setting up your assignment.

-Ref Image 1: Home page Overview: Shows the main dashboard with "Create Assignment" as the primary action.
+Ref Image: Home page Overview: Shows the main dashboard with "Create Assignment" as the primary action.

 Section 1: Create Job Search Assignment